rebcabin/tangledown/README.md

 ## DEBUGGING AND REFACTORING

 The Tangledown Kernel doesn't support the Jupytext debugger, yet.
 Sorry about that.
-Tangle the code out to disk and debug it with pudb or whatever.
+Tangle the code out to disk and debug it with pudb or whatever, then tangle it back up into your Literate Markdown file via [TangleUp](#tangleup).

 [Tangledown is still a toy](#disclaimer).
 Ditto refactoring.
 PyCharm is great for that, but you'll have to do it on tangled files and detangle (paste) back into the Markdown.

 ## EXPAND TANGLES<a id="expand-tangles"></a>